openmultiplayer/web/docs/scripting/callbacks/OnRconCommand.md

 :::warning

-You will need to include this callback in a loaded filterscript for it to work in the gamemode!
+In SA-MP you will need to include this callback in a loaded filterscript for it to work in the gamemode!

+But it is fixed in open.mp

 :::